What’s happening in Johnson County and surrounding areas

 Sept.
 25

 National Voter Registration Day 2018: The League of Women Voters of Johnson County plans to register individuals in Overland Park and Leawood.
-With the races coming soon they would like register as many people as possible.
 Locations to register: Central Library, Leawood Pioneer Library and Monticello Library. lwvjoco.org.

 Sept.
 26